Dance Fu

 Dance Fu (also titled Chicago Pulaski Jones and Chicago Pulaski Jones: The Legend of Dance Fu) is a 2011 martial arts comedy film starring Kel Mitchell.
 The film was co-written and co-produced by Mitchell and directed by Cedric the Entertainer, which is his directorial debut.
 It was released straight to DVD on October 4, 2011.
-In the film, Kel plays two roles: a young dancer named Chicago Pulaski Jones and a villain named Pretty-Eyed Willy.
+In the film, Mitchell plays two roles: a young dancer named Chicago Pulaski Jones and a villain named Pretty-Eyed Willy.
 Cedric the Entertainer makes a cameo appearance as a homicide detective.
 Other cast members include Katerina Graham, Affion Crockett and Tommy Davidson.